- Four, six, or eight cylinders

 Most passengers will fit fine, but our taller editors—basically, all of them—think the SLK could use an inch or two more leg room, and more seat travel.
 The sport seats themselves fit perfectly snugly, but you'll sit close to the dash.
 We've also noticed the passenger footwell doesn't have as much space, which can make very long drives a little tiring.
 Very tall passengers will have some geometry to figure out.

-The 2014 SLK boasts dual front, side and head airbags with a driver knee airbag; anti-lock brakes, traction and stability control; mbrace telematics; active head restraints.
-You can also equip it with the Attention Assist system, reminding you that it's time to make another coffee stop.
+The 2015 SLK boasts dual front, side and head airbags with a driver knee airbag; anti-lock brakes; traction and stability control; mbrace telematics; and active head restraints.
+All models also include the Attention Assist system, which monitors driver inputs and will recommend a break when it senses you're becoming drowsy.

-As long you keep the top down, there's no need for a rearview camera system; but the rest of the time, it's one sore omission.
+As long you keep the top down, there's no need for a rearview camera system; but the rest of the time, it would be a useful addition.
+Mercedes does offer a system of front and rear parking sensors that also enables automated parallel-parking maneuvers, with the driver operating only the gas and brake pedals and computers handling the steering.

-The 2014 Mercedes-Benz SLK-Class coddles and nurtures in a way that its competitors simply don't, especially with the top down.
+The 2015 Mercedes-Benz SLK-Class coddles in a way that its competitors simply don't, especially when the top is down.
 Its premium finishes and extensive list of options are more than just a hint that the SLK is essentially a baby SL.

 Across the model line, you also get Mercedes' hardtop convertible roof, which was designed in-house and remains one of the best of any on the market.
 It opens via a pull lever in an egg-shaped enclosure.
 Pull the tab and the compact hardtop tucks away in 20 seconds.
 A mesh air blocker does what it can to cut buffeting, but the SLK's short body means that you get a bit more turbulence than in longer convertibles.